netdata/netdata/docs/cloud/runtime-troubleshooting-with-functions.md

 ### Prerequisites

 The following is required to be able to run Functions from Netdata Cloud.
-* Have at least one capable node claimed to one of your Spaces (node on a version higher than `v1.37`)
+* Have at least one capable node claimed to one of your Spaces where node needs to be on a version higher than `v1.37`
-* Ensure that node has the collector that exposes the function enabled
+* Ensure that node has the collector that exposes the function you want enabled ([see current available functions](/docs/cloud/netdata-functions.md#what-are-the-current-available-functions)

 ### Execute a function (from functions view)